quantnetwork/blockchain-developer-exercises-foundations/Exercise4.md

 #### Searching for the Largest Unspent UTXO in a block

+We will demostrate searching the UTXO state through a specific example.
 This example will search for the largest Unspent UTXO in a recent block of the Bitcoin test network.
 To run the example, enter:

 ```
 node examples/state-search/autoexecute-utxo-search.js password=MY_PASSWORD